Chronic lymphocytic leukemia: Binet classification

-This classification system is based on the number of areas within the body that have been affected and the presence of anemia or thrombocytopenia.
+This classification system is based on the number of body areas affected and the presence of anemia or thrombocytopenia.
 Areas of involvement include the (1) head and neck (considered one), (2) one or both of the armpits, (3) the groin, (4) the spleen, and (5) the liver.
-They are considered affected if a lymph node greater than 1 cm in diameter is present and/or the spleen or liver are palpable.
+They are considered affected if a lymph node greater than 1 cm in diameter is present and/or the spleen or liver is palpable.